 This Nova Scotia resource provides some examples of dilators and lubricants that can be used for vaginal dilation after pelvic radiation.
 Please refer to the booklet “Use of Vaginal Dilators Following Radiation Therapy to the Pelvis” for more information.
 Examples of sets of dilators, individual dilators, and vaginal lubricants are given.
 Contact information for further questions is included.

-This pamphlet outlines why having full bladder is beneficial for cancer treatments and provides instruction on how to make sure you have a full bladder for every appointment.
+This pamphlet outlines why having a full bladder is needed for cancer treatments and simulation marking appointments.
+It provides instructions on how to make sure you have a full bladder for every appointment.
+A list of questions you may want to ask your Cancer Care Team is also given.